opengeospatial/geosciml-json-code-sprint/Findings_from_Code_Sprint_May26.md

 * JSON Schema files have been created for all of the GeoSciML application schemas, and added to the [git repository for the GeoSciML JSON code sprint](https://github.com/opengeospatial/geosciml-json-code-sprint).
 However, note that limitations have been identified.
 * ShapeChange configurations for automatically deriving the JSON Schema files are available in the repository.
 * A number of examples with JSON encoded GeoSciML features and also feature collections have been created.
 A python script for validating the examples against the schemas, as well as automated GitHub actions to do so, were created.
+  * Note that the examples contain the `conformsTo`-member, but without identifiers of JSON-FG conformance classes.
+That should be rectified in the future.

 ## Limitations